JAMSADIQ/MultidimensionalIterativeKDE/README.md

 # MultidimensionalIterativeKDE
-Iterative KDE in mulitdimension with rescale bandwidth for each dimension
+Iterative KDE in multidimension with rescale bandwidth for each dimension